Poland's GetBack sets IPO price at 18.5 zlotys/shr

-WARSAW, July 5 Polish debt collecting firm GetBack's initial public offering was priced at 18.5 zlotys per share, the low end of the price range, the company said late on Tuesday.
+WARSAW, July 5 (Reuters) - Polish debt collecting firm GetBack's initial public offering was priced at 18.5 zlotys per share, the low end of the price range, the company said late on Tuesday.

 GetBack said it found buyers for all 40 million shares offered in the IPO, including 20 million new shares and 20 million existing.